-1. The two major grading systems used are the A-F and S-N. Departmental majors must take major courses on the A-F system; non-majors may use either system.
-The instructor will specify criteria and achievement levels required for each grade.
-All students, regardless of the system used, will be expected to do all work assigned in the course, or its equivalent as determined by the instructor.
+1. The two major grading systems used are the A-F and S-N. The instructor will specify the criteria and achievement levels required for each grade.
+All students, regardless of the system used, will be expected to do all work assigned in the course or its equivalent as determined by the instructor.
 Any changes you wish to make in the grading base must be done in the first two weeks of the semester.

 2. The instructor will specify the conditions, if any, under which an "Incomplete" will be assigned instead of a grade.
-The instructor may set dates and conditions for makeup work, if it is to be allowed.
-"I" grades will automatically lapse to "F"s at the end of the next semester of a student's registration, unless an instructor agrees to submit a change of grade for a student during a subsequent semester to maintain the grade as an "I".
+The instructor may set dates and conditions for makeup work if it is to be allowed.
+"I" grades will automatically lapse to "F"s at the end of the next semester of an undergraduate student's registration.
+"I" grades will remain as such for a graduate student until the course is completed.

 3. Students are responsible for all information disseminated in class and all course requirements, including deadlines and examinations.
 The instructor will specify whether class attendance is required or counted in the grade for a class.

-4. A student is not permitted to submit extra work in an attempt to raise his or her grade, unless the instructor has specified at the outset of the class such opportunities will be afforded to all students.
+4. Students are not permitted to submit extra work in an attempt to raise their grade unless the instructor has specified at the outset of the class such opportunities will be afforded to all students.

 8. For assistance with any University-based conflicts or complaints please contact the Student Conflict Resolution Center at [email protected] or call 612-624-7272.